 In 1966, as part of a project collecting manuscripts from popular musicians for John Cage, Yoko approached Paul McCartney for some Beatles lyrics.
 As Paul was unwilling to part with any, he suggested that she ask John Lennon, whom she happened to meet weeks later at her exhibition at Indica gallery, Yoko Ono: Unfinished Paintings and Objects… and the rest is history!

 When Two Clouds Meet

-An unfinished song of Yoko’s from 1973 (recorded in 1992 for the OnoboxCD compilation) was titled “O’Oh”.
-It is likely a pun and a homage to John Cage’s composition 0’00” which he premiered in Tokyo in 1962.
-Cage’s piece is also known as ‘4:33’ No. 2’.
+Cage premiered his composition 0’00” in Tokyo in 1962.
+This piece, which he dedicated to Yoko and Toshi is also known as ‘4:33’ No. 2’.
 His famous 1952 work ‘4:33’ is actually an experiment in silence, the findings of which conclude that there is no such thing as complete silence.
 Cage’s written or suggested scores paralleled Yoko’s way of ‘transcribing’ sounds.
 He was also greatly inspired by Asian culture, especially the I Ching, Buddhism and Haiku.